Chalumeau: Historical and modern chalumeaux

 About ten original chalumeaux are extant, but modern craftsmen produce replicas based on these original instruments.
 Of the original instruments, most are made of boxwood and all feature two keys placed opposite each other to be played by the thumb and first finger of the left hand.
 The mouthpieces of these instruments usually have the reed placed on top so that it vibrates against the upper lip when played.
 The surviving chalumeaux were made between the beginning of the eighteenth century and about 1760 by five known instrument makers including J.C.
 Denner, W. Kress, Liebau, Klenig, and Muller.
-Of these instruments, there is one soprano and one bass chalumeau, several tenor and alto chalumeaux, and one rare chalumeau d’amour.
-The chalumeau d’amour has a bulbous bell like its rare contemporary the clarinette d’amour and the modern-day English horn.
+Of these instruments, there is one soprano and one bass chalumeau, several tenor and alto chalumeaux, and one rare chalumeau d’amour (aka Mezzo-Soprano chalumeau).
+The chalumeau d’amour has a bulbous bell like its rare contemporary the clarinette d’amour (aka "Mezzo-Soprano Clarinet") and the modern-day English horn or "Alto Oboe".

 Present day makers of replica chalumeaux include Peter van der Poel, Andreas Schöni, R. Tutz, François Masson, and Guntram Wolf.
 Other makers, including Tupian, Hahl, and Kunath, produce modern adaptations of the chalumeau.